ricardobg/DigitalPedalBoard/README.md

 To start testing, plug your guitar or bass in your computer (and configure it as the main audio input) or use your microphone, press the play button and listen.
 Pretty cool, right ?

-Now, try out applying some effects by pressing its checkboxes (we recommend to start with the echo and chaging the echo time to 1 second).
+Now, try to apply some effects by pressing its checkboxes (we recommend to start with the echo and chaging the echo time to 1 second).

 The program has basically 3 modes: Regular Mode (the one we were using), Preset Editing Mode and Preset Mode.
 Below we'll explain them.